onetask-me/prisma-replicache-demo/README.md

-## Replicache + Prisma Demo
+## Prisma Interactive Transactions + Replicache 🎉

-> Replicache Demo using Prisma and NextJS on a PlanetScale database.
+Replicache Demo using Prisma and NextJS on a PlanetScale database.

 ## PlanetScale Test Database